Isabel de Verdun, Baroness Ferrers of Groby: Family and lineage

-Isabel was born at Amesbury Priory, Wiltshire, on 21 March 1317, the only child of the marriage of Theobald de Verdun, 2nd Baron Verdun, Justiciar of Ireland (born 8 September 1278) and Lady Elizabeth de Clare.
+Isabel was born at Amesbury Priory, Wiltshire, on 21 March 1317, the posthumous and only child of the marriage of Theobald de Verdun, 2nd Baron Verdun, Justiciar of Ireland and Lady Elizabeth de Clare.
 She was born eight months after her father died of typhoid on 27 July 1316.

-He and Elizabeth had been engaged before she was called back to England by Edward II, intent on marrying her to one of his own supporters.
-So Theobald abducted Elizabeth from Bristol Castle in early 1316, and married her shortly afterwards on 4 February.
-Elizabeth was his second wife, his first wife having been Maud Mortimer (c.1289- 18 September 1312).
+Her mother Elizabeth was her father Theobald's second wife, his first wife having been Maud Mortimer (c.1289- 18 September 1312).
 Isabel had three half-sisters from her father's prior marriage, Joan de Verdun, Elizabeth de Verdun, and Margery de Verdun.
 Isabel, along with her three de Verdon half-sisters, was a co-heiress of her father.
-She is occasionally referred to as Heiress of Ludlow.

-Theobald was Elizabeth's second husband, her first husband John de Burgh had died in a minor skirmish in Galway, Ireland on 18 June 1313.
+Her father Theobald was her mother Elizabeth's second husband; her first husband, John de Burgh, had died in a minor skirmish in Galway in Ireland on 18 June 1313.
 She had a son by de Burgh, William Donn de Burgh, 3rd Earl of Ulster (17 September 1312- 6 June 1333), who was Isabel's uterine half-brother.
 William would later marry Maud of Lancaster, by whom he had a daughter Elizabeth de Burgh, suo jure 4th Countess of Ulster (6 July 1332- 10 December 1363).
-Following the death of her brother Gilbert at Bannockburn in 1314, Elizabeth, along with her two sisters, Margaret and Eleanor, became one of the greatest heiresses in England.
-Her uncle, King Edward II of England, ordered her to return to England, where he planned to select a husband for her from among his supporters.
-She was placed in Bristol Castle where Verdun would afterwards abduct her, to the fury of King Edward.
+Following the death of her brother Gilbert at Bannockburn in 1314 and he leaving no surviving issue, her mother Elizabeth, along with her mother's two sisters, Margaret and Eleanor, became the greatest heiresses in England.
+King Edward II of England, ordered Elizabeth to return to England, where he planned to select a husband for her from among his supporters.
+Theobald abducted Elizabeth from Bristol Castle in early 1316, and married her shortly afterwards on 4 February, to the fury of King Edward.

-After her husband's death, Elizabeth, pregnant with Verdun's child, fled to Amesbury Priory and placed herself under the protection of her aunt, Mary de Burgh, who was one of the nuns.
+After her husband Theobold's death, Elizabeth, pregnant with Verdun's child, fled to Amesbury Priory and placed herself under the protection of her aunt, Mary de Burgh, who was one of the nuns.
 It was there that she gave birth to Isabel.
 Isabel's birth is recorded in an entry of King Edward II's Wardrobe Accounts, as well as the King's gift of a silver-gilt cup which valued at one pound, ten shillings.

 Her paternal grandparents were Theobald de Verdun, 1st Lord Verdun and Margery de Bohun, and her maternal grandparents were Gilbert de Clare, 6th Earl of Hertford, 3rd Earl of Gloucester, and Joan of Acre, the daughter of King Edward I of England and Eleanor of Castile.